 Most people have very little experience of arranging a funeral and I am here to help you, and to make a unique ceremony which reflects and captures the special qualities of your loved one.

 Do call me to discuss what you would like and if you decide to go ahead, we can meet.
-This “family visit” takes around one to two hours and often includes other friends and family.
-Following the meeting, from what you have shared with me, I craft a personalised ceremony with your loved one right at its heart.
+This “family visit” takes around one to two hours and often includes other friends or family.
+Following the meeting, I craft a personalised ceremony with your loved one right at its heart.

-You, your friends and family may also want to be involved: Some families have lots of people who want to take part, speaking, reading or making music.
+Some families have lots of people who want to take part, speaking, reading or making music.
 Others prefer that I speak for them.
-The service can contain music and prose or poetry and photo tributes- or none if those.
-It has to be whatever is you feel is appropriate.
+The service can contain music and prose or poetry and photo tributes- or none of those.
+It has to be whatever you feel is appropriate.

-On the day of the funeral, I will be there early, and will meet you and come with you into the chapel.
-There I will take the lead, conducting the ceremony and speaking as much or as little as is required.
+On the day of the funeral, I will meet you and come with you into the chapel.
+There I take the lead, conducting the ceremony.
 Although Humanist funerals are non-religious, I also aim to make your ceremony as inclusive as possible.
 There can be a time for reflection so those who have religious beliefs could say a silent prayer.

 Each unique funeral ceremony offers a personal, memorable and meaningful farewell and while the ceremony can be as formal or informal as you would like, it will always be respectful and dignified.